-This publication presents information on motor vehicles in Great Britain that were licensed, or subject to a Statutory Off-Road Notification (SORN) on the 31 December 2012, or which were registered for the first time during 2012.
+Information on motor vehicles in Great Britain that were licensed, or subject to a statutory off-road notification (SORN) on the 31 December 2012, or which were registered for the first time during 2012.

 The statistics are derived from data held by the Driver and Vehicle Licensing Agency (DVLA), which administers vehicle registration and licensing records in Great Britain.

-PLEASE NOTE: A supplement to these statistics along with the Quarter 1 release on 13 June (delayed from 16 May as previously announced).
+A supplement to these statistics along with the January to March release on 13 June (delayed from 16 May as previously announced).
 This will contain new experimental tables produced by linking DVLA records with the results of MOT testing held by the Vehicle & Operator Services Agency.

-- At the end of 2012 there were 34.5 million vehicles licensed for use on the roads in Great Britain, of which 28.7 million (83%) were cars.
+- there were 34.5 million vehicles licensed for use on the roads in Great Britain, of which 28.7 million (83%) were cars.

 - 2.47 million vehicles were registered for the first time in Great Britain in 2012, 3.7% up on the previous year.

-- The number of newly registered cars powered by diesel has continued to rise, exceeding 1 million for the first time in 2012.
+- the number of newly registered cars powered by diesel has continued to rise, exceeding 1 million for the first time

 Information on vehicle licensing statistics, including the pre-release access list can be found in the guidance.